anton-g/LXBoardGameGeek/README.md

 LXBoardGame is the primary model returned by most methods.
 See LXBoardGame.h for all available properties.

 ## Requirements
-LXBoardGameGeek is using [XMLDictionary](https://github.com/nicklockwood/XMLDictionary) by [Nick Lockwood](https://github.com/nicklockwood) but it is included as a CocoaPod.
+LXBoardGameGeek is using [XMLDictionary](https://github.com/nicklockwood/XMLDictionary) by [Nick Lockwood](https://github.com/nicklockwood) which is included as a CocoaPod.

 ##Disclaimer
 I am in no way a obj-c guru or even that experienced with GitHub but i'd love to hear from you if i've done something stupid.
 Send a PR or shoot me an [email](anton@lyxit.se).